Open-Systems-Pharmacology/OSMOSES/Documentation/WP2.1x_Export-PKSim-to-MoBi.md

 1. Translation (mapping?) of PK-Sim Model Structure to MoBi
 - Define representation of structures of the different BBs in MoBi (use mockups)

-A PK-Sim simulation transferred to MoBi will result in following structure:
+A PK-Sim simulation transferred to MoBi will result in following structure (OUTDATED):

 ![](Figures/PKSim_to_MoBi.png)